homanchou/xr/book/08-Basic-User-Events-and-Avatar.md

   end
 ```

 These queries first look in the components table for any component matching a name or name and value.
-Then that result is used to find all components for entity_ids that were found.
+Then that result is used to gather all the components for entity_ids that were found.
 The result is that we get everything about entities where the entities had a particular component.
 This is similar to when we call `Xr.Rooms.entities(room_id)` getting a map of all entities except we're filtering by the matching criteria.
-We also return a tuple of {:ok, result} vs {:error, :not_found}.
+We also return a tuple of {:ok, result} vs {:error, :not_found}, which is useful in determining if there was an entity matched or not.

-To help with these queries, let's add two more indexes to the components table.
-Create a new migration (I just added to my existing migration since I didn't push my code to any build system yet):
+To makes these queries more efficient, let's add two more indexes to the components table.
+Create a new migration (In my case I just added the indexes to my existing migration since I didn't push my code to any build system yet):

 ```elixir
     create index(:components, [:room_id, :entity_id])